 I Want To Be With You: The big love duet from Sammy’s own Golden Boy (between interracial lovers Joe and Lorna) is here reimagined into a superior solo ballad.
 Fortunately, Sammy’s voice is better here than on the rest of the album.
 Ogerman brilliantly employs some light latin rhythms – after all, Sammy’s love of bossa nova is what got Ogerman hired in the first place.
 Compare with “Change Partners” from Francis Albert Sinatra & Antônio Carlos Jobim.

 The Joker: Another swingin’ 60s classic, with a rambunctious piano intro and punctuating brass.
 Sammy returned over and over to the ‘clown’ motif in song across his career and he does so again to great effect in this number from The Roar Of The Greasepaint – The Smell Of The Crowd.
 The show’s producer David Merrick hated this song and tried to get it dropped from the show, even going so far as to remove the sheet music from the orchestra pit.
 Co-writer, director and star Anthony Newley fought that battle and won the war!
-(Favourite non-Sammy cover: Gina Riley for the opening credits to Australian sitcom Kath & Kim.)
+(Favourite non-Sammy cover: Gina Riley in the opening credits to Australian sitcom Kath & Kim.)

 The Other Half Of Me: From the short-lived 1964 musical I Had A Ball starring Sammy’s comedian friend Buddy Hackett.
 It was (another!)
 Coney Island love story – which explains Ogerman’s otherwise odd choice of a barrel organ break two-thirds of the way through.
 In a tunnel-of-love sequence, the show featured a range of one-night celebrity cameos from Hackett’s friends such as Joey Bishop, Steve Lawrence and even Sammy himself when Golden Boy was off.
 This song is a high point in the score and Sammy sings it straight as a ballad.
 (Favourite non-Sammy cover: Andy Bey on Chillin’ with Andy Bey.)